MischaPanch/unpatterns/protocol_decorator.md

 [tinydb](https://github.com/msiemens/tinydb),
 where it's used to [pretend that a TinyDB instance is a Table](https://github.com/msiemens/tinydb/blob/master/tinydb/database.py).

-However - the downside is that super-weird things happen!
+However, the downside is that super-weird things happen!
 (Which is the only reason I actually had to dig into that codebase and discover their brilliant `with_typehint` implementation).

 I was just an innocent user, I inherited from `TinyDB` without reading the docs, called `super`, and ran into one of the